 A Sensational Story

-Author's Notes: Apologies for the delay – real life happened.
+Author's Notes: No excuses for the delay.
 I hope you enjoy reading this chapter as much as I enjoyed writing it.

 As always, massive thanks to White Squirrel for beta-reading this chapter.

 Disclaimer: Recognisable portions in this chapter have been taken from the Harry Potter series, by J.K.
 Rowling.
 I neither own nor intend to make any profit from the use of Harry Potter and the associated characters of the series, in my story.